ObsidianMC/Documentation/articles/plugins.md

 # Plugin Development
+**⚠️ Please do take note that this documentation may not be entirely up to date, as the server undergoes a lot of changes regularly.
+If you stumble upon any issues, feel free to contact us on Discord!**

 ## Setup development environment

-You can follow this [guide](https://github.com/ObsidianServer/ObsidianPlugin/blob/main/README.md) to setup your development environment.
+You can follow this [guide](https://github.com/ObsidianMC/ObsidianPlugin/blob/main/README.md) to setup your development environment.

-TLDR: setup a .NET 5 project that references Obsidian.API
+TLDR: setup a .NET project that references Obsidian.API

 ## Writing your first plugin

 Here is a sample plugin that you can start with:

 ```cs